 In his keynote address at EclipseCon last week, Forrester VP Jeffrey Hammond told application development pros that for the enterprise, "mobile applications are missing the point."
-In Hammond's view, the focus on getting enterprise
+In Hammond's view, the focus on getting enterprise applications to work on a mobile platform (such as iOS or Android) is short-sighted.
+Organizations should be focused on meeting the needs of today's users.
+And that means focusing on the intersection of engagement, operations and data (or systems of record, as Hammond called it).

 As Forrester's principal analyst serving application development and delivery pros, Hammond has experience with many different enterprise application development shops.
 He explained that the operations and data sides are well understood in most organizations, but knowledge about user engagement lags behind.
 Enterprise organizations need to ramp up their collection and analysis of user feedback to further application development efforts toward the best user engagement.